DRAGON-Collaboration/analyzer/README.md

 If you are using git and want to stay on top of new releases, just do:
 ```
-git pull https://github.com/dragontriumf/analyzer master --tags
+git pull https://github.com/DRAGON-Collaboration/analyzer master --tags
 ```

+(or just `git pull`) from within the repository directory (`~/packages/dragon/analyzer`).
 This gets you all of the new code since your last pull (or the initial clone).
 Note that we've started using a versioning system than goes as such: `vMAJOR.MINOR.PATCH`, where a MAJOR version change indicates a new set of non backwards compatible changes.
 MINOR indicates a feature addition that is still backwards compatible, and PATCH indicates a bugfix or other small change that is backwards compatible.